Holidaymakers urged to check roads, growers count cost

 A heavy rain watch has been issued for Buller, south of Seddonville and Westland, north of Harihari until 5pm today with periods of heavy rain, with thunderstorms possible.
 Rainfall amounts may approach warning criteria.

-MetService has also assessed there is a moderate risk of thunderstorms in the afternoon that could cause localised downpours and flash flooding in parts of the South.
+MetService has also assessed a risk of thunderstorms in the afternoon that could cause localised downpours and flash flooding in parts of the South.

-Mr Alley said he had been in touch through the night with the Otago Regional Council’s floodwarning team, who are monitoring the impact on several rivers in the Central Otago, Clutha and Dunedin districts, and with local councils about the effects on their services and roads.

-As well as roading issues, some councils had also issued Boil Water and conserve water notices for communities whose water supplies had been affected by the flooding.

 EYE ON RIVERS